What is a DMV Surety Bond / Motor Vehicle Dealer Bond Insurance?

 It is important to note that motor vehicle bonds are not insurance policies and do not protect dealerships from losses due to accidents or damage to vehicles.
 Instead, they specifically protect consumers from financial loss due to dealership misconduct.

-Serves as a Financial Guarantee for Consumers
+DMV Dealer Bonds Serve as a Financial Guarantee for Consumers

 A Motor Vehicle Bond is a shield for consumers’ financial interests.
 It guarantees that dealers and manufacturers will follow all legal rules when dealing with clients.
 Customers can reclaim their money using the bond if the agreement is broken.